Okefenokee Swamp: History

 The earliest known inhabitants of the Okefenokee Swamp were the Timucua-speaking Oconi, who dwelt in or on the margin of the swamp.
-The Spanish friars built the mission of Santiago de Oconi in order to convert them to Christianity.
-The Oconi's boating skills, developed in the hazardous swamps, likely contributed to their later employment by the Spanish as ferrymen across the St. Johns River, near the riverside terminus of North Florida's camino real.
+Spanish friars built the mission of Santiago de Oconi in order to convert them to Christianity.
+The Oconi's boating skills, developed in the hazardous swamps, likely contributed to their later employment by the Spanish as ferrymen across the St. Johns River, near the riverside terminus of northern Florida's camino real.

-Modern-day longtime residents of the Okefenokee Swamp, referred to as "Swampers", are of overwhelmingly English ancestry.
+Modern-day longtime residents of the swamp, referred to as "Swampers", are of overwhelmingly English ancestry.
 Due to relative isolation, the inhabitants of the Okefenokee used Elizabethan phrases and syntax, preserved since the early colonial period when such speech was common in England, well into the 20th century.
 The Suwannee Canal was dug across the swamp in the late 19th century in a failed attempt to drain the Okefenokee.
 After the Suwannee Canal Company's bankruptcy, most of the swamp was purchased by the Hebard family of Philadelphia, who conducted extensive cypress logging operations from 1909 to 1927.
 Several other logging companies ran railroad lines into the swamp until 1942; some remnants remain visible crossing swamp waterways.
 On the west side of the swamp, at Billy's Island, logging equipment and other artifacts remain of a 1920s logging town of 600 residents.
 Most of the Okefenokee Swamp is included in the 403000 acre Okefenokee National Wildlife Refuge.

-The largest wildfire in the swamp's history began with a lightning strike near the center of the refuge on May 5, 2007, eventually merging with another wildfire that began near Waycross, Georgia, on April 16 when a tree fell on a power line.
-Named the Bugaboo Scrub Fire, by May 31, it had burned more than 600000 acre, or more than 935 square miles, and remains the largest wildfire in both Georgia and Florida history.
+The largest wildfire in the swamp's history began with a lightning strike near the center of the refuge in May 2007, eventually merging with another wildfire that had begun near Waycross, Georgia, in April when a tree fell on a power line.
+Named the Bugaboo Fire, the fire burned more than 600000 acre, or more than 935 square miles, and remains the largest wildfire in both Georgia and Florida history.
 In 2011, the Honey Prairie Fire consumed 309,200 acres of land in the swamp.
+In April 2017 a lightning strike started the West Mims Fire, which burned about 152000 acre.